 Governments might be able to print money but it is SMEs who make it - successful SMEs are crucial to the future of this country and can save taxpayers’ money with innovative new ideas.
 Doubling the amount of business going to these companies is no small feat but we will now go further.
 We are determined to shake up public buying so radically that there is no turning back to old days of SMEs being shut out.

 Key measures announced today include:

-- New commitments from large private sector players.
-Nine companies: Hewlett Packard, Airwave, Amey, Balfour Beatty, CapGemini, Capita, Level 3, Logica and Serco are the first to sign up to publish their government subcontracting opportunities on the Government’s searchable and transparent website, Contracts Finder.
+9 companies: Hewlett Packard, Airwave, Amey, Balfour Beatty, CapGemini, Capita, Level 3, Logica and Serco are the first to sign up to publish their government subcontracting opportunities on the government’s searchable and transparent website, Contracts Finder.
 This gives SMEs more visibility than ever before on the government subcontracting work available.

-- **A new approach to IT contracts **- in future, Government IT contracts will be more flexible, starting with two areas (application software and infrastructure IT).
-The Government is introducing set breakpoints in IT contracts so there is less money locked into large lengthy contracts.
-The Government will look to disaggregate future contracts and deliver flexible, cheaper solutions.
+In future, government IT contracts will be more flexible, starting with 2 areas (application software and infrastructure IT).
+The government is introducing set breakpoints in IT contracts so there is less money locked into large lengthy contracts.
+The government will look to disaggregate future contracts and deliver flexible, cheaper solutions.
 This opens up opportunities for SMEs and reduces the cost to taxpayers.

 John Collington, Government’s Chief Procurement Officer, said: